anders94/https-authorized-clients/README.md

 domain name and are signed by a well known certificate authority such as Verisign.
 However, the "Common Name" usually used in client certificates can be set to anything that identifies the client such as "Acme, Co." or "client-12345".
-This will be presented to the server and can be used in addition to or instead of username / password stratiges to identify the client.
+This will be presented to the server and can be used in addition to or instead of username / password strategies to identify the client.

 Using node.js, one can instruct the server to request a client certificate and reject